 - Error codes related to water flow or heating functions

-When MY APPLIANCE Repair technicians service appliances in hard water areas, we check for mineral accumulation in pumps, valves, and heating elements—damage that's invisible from outside but significantly impacts performance.
-Spring is an ideal time to schedule an assessment, as winter's heavy hot water usage often accelerates sediment buildup in water heaters.
+When MY APPLIANCE Repair technicians service appliances in hard water areas, we check for mineral accumulation in pumps, valves, and heating elements — the kind of damage that's invisible from outside but significantly impacts performance and longevity.
+Spring is an ideal time to book a service call, as winter's heavy hot water usage often accelerates sediment buildup in water heaters throughout Connecticut.

-Your appliances represent thousands of dollars in investment, and Connecticut's water quality doesn't have to cut their lives short.
-With regular maintenance and attention to warning signs, you can keep your dishwasher, washing machine, and water heater running efficiently for years longer than the average homeowner experiences.
-If you're noticing symptoms of hard water damage or it's been a while since your appliances had a professional inspection, the team at MY APPLIANCE Repair is here to help.
-Visit us at myappliance.us to schedule a service call or learn more about protecting your home's essential appliances.
+Your appliances represent thousands of dollars in investment, and Connecticut hard water appliance damage doesn't have to cut their lives short.
+With regular maintenance and early attention to warning signs, you can keep your dishwasher, washing machine, and water heater running efficiently for years longer than the average homeowner manages.